What To Do If Your Dog Gets Stung By A Bee: Treatment, Symptoms & More

 If it’s a bee sting, try to see if the stinger is still in your dog’s skin.
 Embedded stingers continue to secrete venom, so it’s essential to remove them quickly to reduce the amount of toxin injected into your dog.
 Remove the stinger by scraping over it with your fingernail or a credit card.
 Don’t use tweezers because they could squeeze more venom into your dog.

 What are the most common dog bee sting symptoms?
 Most dogs experience mild swelling and redness from a bee, wasp, or hornet sting.
+The discomfort may cause limping.
 But it’s important to monitor your dog to make sure her symptoms don’t worsen (see a list of severe symptoms below).
+Dog bug bites on their belly might be harder for them to scratch or itch.

-Here’s how to treat a bee sting on a dog that’s having a mild reaction:
+Looking for natural remedies for bug bites on dogs?
+Here’s how to treat a bee sting or bug bite on a dog that’s having a mild reaction:

-• Apply a cold compress to reduce swelling and pain.
-A washcloth soaked in cold water should do the trick, but you can also use an ice pack or a bag of frozen peas.
+- Apply a cold compress to reduce swelling and pain.
+A washcloth soaked in cold water should do the trick, but you can also use a towel-wrapped ice pack or bag of frozen peas.
 Whichever method you use, apply the cold material for at least 10 minutes.

 As long as your dog doesn’t have hives or facial swelling and isn’t vomiting or showing signs of distress, your vet may advise you to give your dog an oral antihistamine containing diphenhydramine (like Benadryl) to minimize the reaction and decrease itching.
 You can also follow the tips above to ease your dog’s pain and swelling.